HHSAPCompSci2020/capstone-project-cykura/doc/README - Cykura.txt

 Class List:
 * Boss: A Enemy subclass which is able to use all of the special abilities and do certain effects like inverting controls and flipping the screen
+* Checkpoint: A checkpoint which the hero can activate to respawn to.
 * Circle: A double precision Circle which can be drawn.
 * DrawingSurface: The surface on which the Active Screen is drawn
 * Enemy: An Enemy which can move and deal damage to the Hero
+* Fireball: A fireball which is a projectile that can be thrown.
 * FireEnemy: A subclass of Enemy which can throw fireballs
 * FirstScreen: A Screen with options which the user can interact with such as “Cykura” or “Instructions”
-* GameScreen: A Screen which represents the game and has all of the Enemies and Platforms
+* GameScreen: A Screen which represents the game and has all of the Enemies, Platforms, Checkpoints, Spikes and Hero.
 * GrassEnemy: A subclass of Enemy which can leaf dash
 * Heart: A Heart which the Hero can collect to gain health
 * Hero: The playable character which can move and do the special abilities
 * InstructionsScreen: A screen which displays the instructions and the keyboard layout
 * Main: The Main class which runs the program and has the DrawingSurface and Window
 * MovingImage: An Image which can move
-* Platform: A movable platform on which the Hero can stand and may contain spikes
+* MovingPlatform: A movable platform which the Hero can interact with
+* MusicPlayer: A music player which can play, pause and loop clips
+* Screen: A Screen superclass.
+* ScreenSwitcher: An interface for screen switching.
 * Spike: A Spike which can cause damage to the Hero
 * Token: A token which the Hero can collect
+* VictoryScreen: The victory screen drawn when the Boss is defeated.
 * WaterEnemy: A subclass of Enemy which can do a Water Wave
-* WaterWave: A wave which extends outward from the Hero dealing damage to Enemies.
+* WaterWave: A water wave that extends outward dealing damage.